Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Do not bury the main verb

 + Use strong verbs
-  + Verbs makes sentences go.
+  + Verbs makes sentences go;
-  + Pick the right verb.
+  + Pick the right verb, avoid the use of adverbs;
+  + Use "to be" verbs purposefully and sparingly: they are overused and boring;
+  + Do not turn verbs into nouns;

 + Avoid turning verbs into nouns